 To receive a Regents Diploma with Advanced Designation, students need to take and pass two science Regents exams: one life science exam and one physical science exam.
 The Living Environment exam is the only life science Regents exam offered, so if you want to receive the Advanced Designation diploma, you'll have to take and pass the Living Environment exam.

-To sum it up: this is one test that you can take it to meet your science exam requirement if you're graduating with a regular Regents Diploma—but you have to take the Living Environment Regents Exam if you're trying to get an Advanced Designation diploma.
+To sum it up: this is one test that you can take to meet your science exam requirement if you're graduating with a regular Regents Diploma—but you have to take the Living Environment Regents Exam if you're trying to get an Advanced Designation diploma.

 Who Can Take the Living Environment Regents Exam?

 So, who can take the Living Environment Regents Exam?

 Any 9-12 grade New York secondary school student can take the Living Environment Regents Exam.
 Put another way, if you've completed the necessary biology coursework, you're allowed to take the test.

 This means that students both who have taken a biology course in school and students who have learned the material independently through alternative means are eligible to take the exam.
 Additionally, you cannot be barred from taking the test because you've had disciplinary problems or didn't make As or Bs in your biology classes.
 As long as your course record indicates that you've taken the necessary classes, you should be allowed to take the exam!

-There's one other prerequisite for taking the Living Environment Regents exam: you have to successfully complete 1200 minutes of laboratory experience and produce adequate written reports for each lab investigation.
+There's one other prerequisite for taking the Living Environment Regents exam: you have to successfully complete 1200 minutes of hands-on or simulated laboratory experience and produce adequate written reports for each lab investigation.
 Students who meet this laboratory requirement are eligible to take the exam!
 For most students, this requirement can be met by taking two to three science courses that have lab components in high school.

 Now that you know what the exam is and who might benefit from taking it, let's dig into the most important facts you need to know before taking the exam!